DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Discussion and conclusions

-First, SimCLR was shown to be effective in the histopathology domain, even when using the transformations and hyperparameters that were optimized for the ImageNet dataset.
-Only when the tile latent features were extracted with a domain-specific SimCLR pre-trained feature extractor we noticed an improved performance with DeepMIL and VarMIL.
+Only when the tile latent features were extracted with a domain-specific SimCLR pre-trained feature extractor we notice an improved performance with DeepMIL and VarMIL.
 This performance improvement was not seen when using DeepMIL or VarMIL on top of tile latent feature vectors extracted with an ImageNet pre-trained feature extractor.
-The tile-supervision baseline, however, did not benefit from a histopathology-specific feature extractor.
-The SimCLR-initialized tile-supervision model achieved similar results to the ImageNet-initialized tile-supervision model, indicating that the noisy supervision and tile prediction aggregation limits the maximum achievable model performance.
+The tile-supervision baseline, however, only benefited from a histopathology-specific feature extractor for MSI classification on TCGA-CRCk, and not for HRD classification on TCGA-BC.
+We believe that this is due to the tumor annotations done in TCGA-CRCk, strengthening the supervisory signal for the MSI classification task as most tiles contain tumor tissue that reflects information about the cancer genotype.

 More specifically, when using a SimCLR pre-trained feature extractor, the attention-weighted mean of tile feature vectors as WSI-level latent representation is expressive for HRD and MSI classification.
-For all classification tasks on all datasets, DeepMIL increased AUC by up to $11.66\%$ compared to tile-supervised WSI-label learning.
+For HRD classification on TCGA-BC, DeepMIL increased AUC by up to $0.04$, and F1 score by up to $0.05$ compared to tile-supervised WSI-label learning.
+For MSI classification in TCGA-CRCk, self-supervised initialized tile-supervision increased performance by $0.10$ AUC and $0.15$ F1 compared to the ImageNet-initialized tile supervision, outperforming the use of a SimCLR-pretrained feature extractor with DeepMIL.

 Finally, an attention-weighted variance of tile feature vectors adds valuable information for HRD and MSI classification.
-VarMIL increased performance by $0.5\%$ to $2\%$ AUC with a lower variance across training folds.
-For the MSI classification task, our achieved performance of $90.32\%$ is significantly higher than the performance achieved with ImageNet tile-supervision on the same dataset by either \cite{kather-nature-msi}, \cite{kather-nature-pan-cancer-histogenomics}, or \cite{echle-kather-nature-clinical-msi}.
-Additionally, the method presented by \cite{valieris2020deep-mmrd-hrd} shows no improvement on MSI classification for the TCGA stomach cancer dataset compared to \cite{kather-nature-msi}, while our method improves performance on TCGA-CRCk by $11.76\%$.
-Although a perfect comparison can not be made, the results hint at our method performing at least on par, or better, than the one introduced by \cite{valieris2020deep-mmrd-hrd}.
-DeepSMILE achieved similar performance on HRD classification on TCGA-BC as \cite{kather-nature-pan-cancer-histogenomics}, while we did not use tumor bed annotations, stain normalization, or quality assessment of the WSIs.
+Compared to SimCLR DeepMIL, SimCLR VarMIL increased performance by $0.02$ AUC and $0.01$ F1 for TCGA-BC (tHRD), and by $0.01$ AUC and $0.11$ F1 on TCGA-CRCk (MSI).